hasan-ston/web-scalability-notes/chp5_DataLayer.md

 6. Rebuild Master A
 7. Master A becomes hot standby

-### Replication Lag

-**Replication lag** measures how far behind a slave is from its master.
+**Replication Lag**: measures how far behind a slave is from its master.

 Lag can spike suddenly because statements are executed one at a time on slaves.
 If the master executes a heavy query or batch of updates, slaves must replay them sequentially, which can cause temporary lag.

 **Impact of data types:**
 - **Inactive data:** May increase database index size but doesn't put much pressure on the database since it's rarely accessed
-- **Active data:** Frequently accessed, so the database must either buffer it in memory or fetch from disk (where the bottleneck usually is)
+- **Active data:** Frequently accessed, so the database must either buffer it into memory or fetch from disk. <- Usually where the bottleneck is.

 ### Bypassing Replication for Schema Changes

 Sometimes you want to make changes on the master without replicating them to slaves (useful for heavy operations like ALTER TABLE).
+Prevents slave from lagging behind master.

 **Process:**
-1. Disable binlogging on the master for the operation
+1. Disable binlogging on the master for the operation (telling the master to not record these changes).
+Changes are applied locally
-2. Master applies the change locally but doesn't record it in replication log
 3. Slaves won't automatically receive the update
 4. Manually run the same change on each slave